stevenxchung/AWS-CSAA-ACloudGuru/Section 09 - Application Services/README.md

 ### SQS Key Facts
 * SQS is pull-based, not pushed-based
-* Messages are 256 KD in size
+* Messages are 256 KB in size
 * Messages can be kept in the queue from one minute to 14 days
 * Default retention period is four days
 * SQS guarantees that you messages will be processed at least once